rneurink/esp-rfid/README.md

 Going to add:
 - [ ] Log entry on SPIFFS system.
 - [ ] Add Open-Close hours in settings menu
+- [ ] Ability to have 2 readers
+- [ ] 2 card entry.
+When card 1 is scanned.
+It waits 5 seconds for card 2 to be scanned and opens lock otherwise keep it closed.
+Also card 2 waits for card 1 etc.

 [![Chat at https://gitter.im/esp-rfid/Lobby](https://badges.gitter.im/esp-rfid.svg)](https://gitter.im/esp-rfid/Lobby)

+To be able to compile the SD card logging functionality.
+Unpack the SD.zip and replace the files in your arduino/packages/esp8266/hardware/version/libraries install directory.

 # ESP RFID - Access Control with ESP8266, RC522
 Access Control demonstration using a cheap MFRC522 RFID Hardware and Espressif's ESP8266 Microcontroller.